EPA review of new chemicals slows

 When the revised TSCA was signed into law, the agency was in the process of reviewing 308 new chemicals, according to Jeff Morris, acting director of EPA’s Office of Pollution Prevention & Toxics.

 Since then, EPA has only allowed 33 of them to enter the U.S. market.
+The remainder are still under review.
 For many of the chemicals, the agency has requested more information from manufacturers.
 EPA has received about 200 additional new chemical submissions since the new TSCA was enacted, Morris said.

-Part of the delay is being caused by a contentious provision in the new law that allows regulators to consider all “reasonably foreseen” uses of a chemical when estimating its exposure.
+Some say the delay in part traces back to a contentious provision in the new law that allows regulators to consider all “reasonably foreseen” uses of a chemical when estimating its exposure.
 Representatives of chemical manufacturers say EPA is considering too many hypothetical uses for chemicals that may never occur.

 Meanwhile, many environmental and public health advocates contend that the agency is on the right track.
 They support EPA’s thorough review of the safety of new chemicals and predict that the current backlog of new chemicals awaiting agency review is temporary.
-They also argue that the changes made to TSCA went into effect immediately when the law was enacted on June 22, giving the agency no time to transition to a new process.
+They also argue that the changes made to TSCA went into effect immediately when the law was enacted last June, giving the agency no time to transition to a new process.

 “We believe that much of EPA’s approach today is creating a backlog and time delays in bringing new chemistries to market,” said Karyn M. Schmidt, ACC senior director of chemical regulation.
 “We are seeing that effect now,” she noted, adding that the situation “is becoming more serious with time.”

 Several representatives of the chemical industry suggested that EPA go back to the way it reviewed new substances under the 1976 TSCA, saying that the old system worked well.
-They emphasized that it was the intent of lawmakers to get new chemicals reviewed for commercialization within 90 days.
+They emphasized that lawmakers expected the rewritten law would continue to get new chemicals reviewed for commercialization within 90 days.

-But Sen. Tom Udall (D-N.M.), who was instrumental in getting TSCA rewrite legislation through the Senate, countered that argument.
+But Sen. Tom Udall (D-N.M.), who was instrumental in getting TSCA reform through the Senate, countered that argument.

 “Prior to our reforms, I had almost no confidence that new chemicals were getting robust serious review by EPA,” he said in a statement.
 “The requirements set out for new chemicals in the original TSCA did not do enough to ensure public health and safety,” Udall stressed.